 - being an OOP oriented framework.
 I believe OOP concepts are more complex and, I dare to say, versatile in comparison to Functional programming concepts.

 - decent development documentation.
 Not ideal but good enough.

-Want to add that definition of technological good was quite different in 2014 (and AngularJS itself was designed much earlier than that).
+We shouldn’t forget that definition of technological good was quite different in 2014 (and AngularJS itself was designed much earlier than that).
 I.e. module system of AngularJs is definitely inferior to the one used today in Angular.
-And as far as I'm concerned that's totally fine cause lessons learned from that version of DI are still very valuable and for the most part do apply to the future generations of UI applications and frameworks.
+And as far as I’m concerned, that’s totally fine, because lessons learned from that version of DI are still very valuable and, for the most part, do apply to the future generations of UI applications and frameworks.

 Thanks for everything and Rest in Peace, AngularJs!